Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Methods

-Ref~\cite{Sun:2024} selected a list of cluster members based on the photometric redshifts and H$\rm \alpha$ emission.
-We first extracted the spectrum from CO(3-2) data cube centered at these H$\alpha$ emitters, which returns 19 detections with $\rm SNR>4$ (except for weak detection of D8 and D9 with SNR$\sim$3), including the four galaxies presented in ref.~\cite{Xiao+22} and 13 of the CO(1-0)-detected galaxies presented in ref.~\cite{Wang+16,Wang+18}.
-The velocity range is determined from the velocity-integrated fluxes with maximum signal-to-noise ratio (SNR).
+Ref.~\cite{Sun:2024} selected a list of cluster members based on the photometric redshifts and H$\rm \alpha$ emission.
+We first extracted the spectrum from CO(3-2) data cube centred at these H$\alpha$ emitters, which returns 19 detections with a signal-to-noise ratio ($\rm SNR$) $>4$ (except for weak detections of D8 and D9 with SNR $\approx$ 3), including the 4 galaxies presented in ref.~\cite{Xiao+22} and 13 of the CO(1-0)-detected galaxies presented in refs.~\cite{Wang+16,Wang+18}.
+The velocity range was determined from the velocity-integrated fluxes with maximum SNR.
 We also detected sources directly from the CO(3-2) data cube.
-For every pixel in the data cube, we subtracted the spectrum within 2 $\times$ synthesized beam and collapsed the data cube in the velocity range then flagged it whether it is the local brightest peak.
-If true, we tried to find the optical counterpart with photometric redshift $\sim 2.51$.
-We required the source with SNR $\geq 4$ within a synthesized beam.
+For every pixel in the data cube, we subtracted the spectrum within 2$\times$ the synthesized beam , collapsed the data cube in the velocity range and then flagged it if it was the local brightest peak.
+If so, we tried to find an optical counterpart with a photometric redshift of $\sim$2.51.
+We required the source to have SNR $\ge$ 4 within a synthesized beam.
 The SNR is calculated as \cite{Lenz:1992,Anderson:2023}:

-where $\Delta v$, $f_{\rm peak}$ and $\sigma_{\rm RMS}$ are the spectrum resolution, peak flux and RMS.
-The RMS is estimated in the negative channels.
-The 0.7 is corresponding to a Gaussian line profile. $\Delta V$ is the full width at half maximum (FWHM) of the emission line by fitting the Gaussian to the spectrum.
-In this way, we got one new detection (galaxy N1) besides the previous 19 detections.
-And we list the information of these sources in extended Table~\ref{etab1}.
+where $\Delta v$, $f_{\rm peak}$ and $\sigma_{\rm RMS}$ are the spectrum resolution, peak flux and r.m.s.
+The r.m.s. is estimated in the negative channels.
+The 0.7 value corresponds to a Gaussian line profile. $\Delta V$ is the full-width at half-maximum (FWHM) of the emission line obtained by fitting the Gaussian to the spectrum.
+In this way, we gained one new detection (galaxy N1) in addition to the previous 19 detections.
+We list the information on these sources in Extended Data Table 1.

-With a large sample of spectroscopic members including extra four H$\rm\alpha$ emitters from ref.~\cite{Wang+16}), we re-derive the central redshift of the cluster by fitting a Gaussian function to the redshift distribution (using \textsc{curvefit} in \textsc{SciPy}~\cite{scipy:2020}), yielding $z_{\rm c}=2.510\pm0.002$ (Figure~\ref{etdfig1}).
-This is slightly different from the value reported in ref.~\cite{Wang+16} ($z_{\rm c}=2.506$), which is likely due to the smaller sample of spectroscopic members in ref.~\cite{Wang+16} and the fact that the early-confirmed members include mostly galaxies in the cluster core.
-The result is shown in Figure~\ref{etdfig1}.
+With a large sample of spectroscopic members (including an extra four H$\rm\alpha$ emitters from ref.~\cite{Wang+16}), we re-derive the central redshift of the cluster by fitting a Gaussian function to the redshift distribution (using \textsc{curvefit} in \textsc{SciPy}~\cite{scipy:2020}), yielding $z_{\rm c}=2.510\pm0.002$ (Extended Data Figure 9).
+This is slightly different from the value reported in ref.~\cite{Wang+16} ($z_{\rm c}=2.506$), which is probably due to the smaller sample of spectroscopic members in ref.~\cite{Wang+16} and the fact that the early confirmed members include mostly galaxies in the cluster core.